elijahparker/SparkFun_APDS-9960_Sensor_Arduino_Library/src/README.md

+## This version has been ported to Linux so it can run on systems like the RPi, etc.  It is no longer Arduino compatible.

 This folder should contain the .cpp and .h files for the library.

 If backward compatibility is needed, source code should be placed in the library root folder and in a "utilyt" folder.